subhacom/argos/doc/user.rst

    is selected.

 Now to play the video, click the ``play`` button at bottom.
-The right frame will be transfereed to the left pane, and the next frame will appear in the right pane.
+The right frame will be transferred to the left pane, and the next frame will appear in the right pane.

 You will notice the spinbox on bottom right updates the current frame